Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 This environment hosts the website’s code, in addition to all essential applications (web servers, database servers, etc.).
 You need to update your applications and/or your code on a regular basis.
 You want to be able to test your updates without impacting the website's availability or functionality for end-users.

-One way to achieve this is by deploying a `blue-green`{.action} infrastructure.
+One way to achieve this is by deploying a **blue-green** infrastructure.

-The principle of a `blue-green`{.action} deployment involves being able to switch easily from a development infrastructure to a production infrastructure, and vice versa.
+The principle of a **blue-green** deployment involves being able to switch easily from a development infrastructure to a production infrastructure, and vice versa.
 This switch must be done in a way that is transparent for your users.
 To do this, public traffic will be routed to the standard HTTP port 80 for access to the production infrastructure, and a non-standard port, such as 8888, will be used to access the development infrastructure.

 ## Deploy the infrastructures